omninonsense/octopussy/README.md

 just conserving memory!).

 If the processor was bundled in a server, and the event came from the network it should continue to work fine.
-It would need a bit of refactoring though, and would benefit from being made async too.
-And again since everything is stored in memory, a large number of those transactions could become an issue.
+It would need a bit of refactoring though, and parts of the code would benefit from being made async too.
+And again since everything is stored in memory, a large amount of transactions could become an issue

 ## Maintainability